 It's important to think beyond the initial investment and consider the ongoing maintenance requirements for your choice of flooring.
 Mateflex offers competitively priced flooring options that require minimal maintenance and can be easily repaired if any problems do arise.

-In general, most acrylic hard court surfaces should be resurfaced every 4 to 8 years.
+In general, most acrylic hard tennis court surfaces should be resurfaced every 4 to 8 years.
 This depends on a variety of factors, including how much use the court gets, how well it is maintained, and the climate in which the court is installed.
-There are several Matéflex tennis court surfaces that have been in use for over 20 years.
+There are several Matéflex tennis court tiles that have been in use for over 20 years.

-Trees and vegetation should be kept away from the court area to help prevent leaves and debris from collecting on the court.
+Trees and vegetation should be kept away from the court to help prevent leaves and debris from collecting on the court.
 These can degrade a traditional surface over time without proper upkeep.

-The cost to build a tennis court in your backyard can vary dramatically depending on the existing terrain and what options you would like for your surface and amenities.
+The cost to build a tennis court in your backyard can vary dramatically depending on the existing terrain and what options you would like for your tennis court surface and amenities.
 Roughly speaking, a ground-up build of a new tennis court can cost between $50,000 and $100,000.